 API Threading

-The APIs use a context to organize communications between a client application and a Solace PubSub+ event broker.
+The APIs use a context to organize communications between a client application and a PubSub+ event broker.
 A context acts as a container for configuring one or more sessions and handling session-related events, and it encapsulates threads that drive network I/O and message delivery notification for the sessions.
 Message delivery and reception can also require application-provided threads.

 Threading When Publishing Messages